 While Damon is proud of the company’s exponential growth, he’s prouder still of the agents who make up the company.
 As a result of agents’ steadfast efforts, Tallgrass Freight repeatedly sweeps the awards, most recently ranking #34 in Inc. 5000’s inaugural Midwest’s Fastest-Growing Private Companies series.

-“No matter what, I want Tallgrass to always be the place that people wish they could work.”
+“No matter what, I want Tallgrass to always be the place where people wish they could work.”

 — Damon Anderson, Founder & CEO